MIT-Emerging-Talent/ET6-CDSP-group-26-repo/collaboration/retrospective.md

 skills so I can help with scripts and data cleaning.
 This experience showed me how powerful data can be when used thoughtfully to tell real stories — especially ones that reflect our personal and shared struggles.

+**Name:** Nagham al baba

+- In Milestone 2, I learned how to search for relevant datasets using data tools and how to clean and prepare data for analysis.
+I discovered that real-world data is often messy and incomplete, and that combining multiple sources can be more effective than relying on one.

+This experience also taught me how to think critically about data quality and bias.
+Next time, I want to get involved earlier in the process and improve my technical skills.

+## 🔴 Stop

+- Assuming one dataset would answer everything
+- Waiting too long to ask for help

+## 🟢 Continue

+- Exploring multiple data sources
+- Collaborating with teammates

+## 🟡 Start

+- Taking initiative earlier